Why We Recommend the Sonos Move 2 Portable Bluetooth Speaker

 Composite scores derived from review patterns, expert coverage, and specifications.
 Higher is stronger on that dimension.

-The Sonos Move 2 justifies its premium price with superior sound quality, longer battery life, and advanced features like voice control.
-However, the JBL Flip 6 delivers impressive audio performance and portability at a fraction of the cost, making it ideal for casual listeners who prioritize value.
-Both receive excellent ratings, so your choice depends on budget and desired feature set.
+The Sonos Move 2 justifies its premium price with superior sound quality, longer battery life, and advanced features like AirPlay compatibility, making it ideal for serious audiophiles.
+The JBL Flip 6 delivers excellent value with impressive sound for its price point and a higher customer rating, making it the smart choice for casual listeners seeking portability without the premium investment.

 Frequently Asked: Bluetooth Speakers